Gnagano/ansible_anyenv/README.md

 ### Install several envs (rbenv, pyenv, phpenv etc..)

-In default, the roles install only rbenv.
+In default, the roles install only pyenv.
-Change the variable whose name is "anyenv.install_envs" in defaults/main.yml if you want to do other envs.
+Change the variable whose name is "anyenv_install_envs" in defaults/main.yml if you want to do other envs.

 ### Change anyenv directory